 How does Takhzyro work?

-Takhzyro is a human monoclonal antibody or a protein that binds to and inactivates another protein.
-It targets kallikrein in the circulation, stopping its action and lowering levels of bradykinin.
+Takhzyro is a human monoclonal antibody, or a protein that binds to and inactivates another protein.
+It targets kallikrein in the body’s circulation, stopping its action and lowering levels of bradykinin.

 Takhzyro in clinical trials

-A Phase 1 clinical trial (NCT01923207) showed that single doses of Takhzyro of up to 3 mg per kg were safe and well-tolerated in healthy volunteers.
+A Phase 1 clinical trial (NCT01923207), completed in 2014, showed that single doses of Takhzyro of up to 3 mg per kg were safe and well-tolerated in healthy volunteers.
 Headaches were the most common side effect, with a quarter of the participants in both the treatment and placebo groups experiencing them.

-A Phase 1b trial (NCT02093923) tested the treatment in 38 patients with type 1 or 2 HAE.
+A total of 38 patients with type 1 or 2 HAE were tested with the treatment in a Phase 1b trial (NCT02093923) that concluded in 2015.
 The patients had experienced attacks at least twice a year, with at least one in the six months before entering the trial.
-Two 300 mg injections of Takhzyro ended patients’ attacks.
+Two 300 mg injections of Takhzyro ended the patients’ attacks.
 Those who had two 400 mg injections saw their attacks drop by 88%.
 In both groups, patients received doses two weeks apart.
 Investigators monitored all patients for four months.
-The trial ended in 2015, with results published in the New England Journal of Medicine.
+The results appeared in the New England Journal of Medicine.

 Another Phase 1 trial (NCT03401671) investigated the pharmacokinetics (movement in the body), pharmacodynamics (effect on the body), safety, and tolerability of a single 300 mg under-the-skin injection of Takhzyro in 32 healthy volunteers.
-A total of 16 of the participants were Japanese and the other 16 were non-Hispanic Caucasians.
-This study ended in May 2018.
-The results are available on the clinical trials website.
-No participant reported any serious adverse events.
+Among the 32 participants, 16 were Japanese and the other 16 were non-Hispanic Caucasians.
+This study ended in May 2018, and the results are available on the clinical trials website.
+None of the participants reported any serious adverse events.

-An extension of the HELP trial (NCT02741596) continued to observe these patients, treated with Takhzyro at 300 mg every two weeks, for another year and two months, to confirm the long-term safety and treatment benefits.
-The study recruited 212 patients and concluded in October 2019.
-Results have not yet been published.
+An open-label extension of the HELP trial (NCT02741596) continued to observe patients treated with Takhzyro, at 300 mg every two weeks, for another year and two months, to confirm its long-term safety and treatment benefits.
+The study also recruited patients who had not taken part in the HELP trial (212 in total).
+It concluded in October 2019.

 Ongoing clinical trials

-Another Phase 3 trial (NCT04180163) is investigating the safety and efficacy of Takhzyro in eight HAE patients in Japan, ages 12 and older.
-This trial also runs for 52 weeks, with a four-week follow-up period.
-Patients will be given the treatment at 300 mg every two weeks for 26 weeks, and then the same dose every two or four weeks for another 26 weeks.
-The study is also enrolling at multiple sites in Japan and will conclude in December 2021.
+Another Phase 3 trial (NCT04180163), which is recruiting, is investigating the safety and efficacy of Takhzyro in eight HAE patients in Japan, ages 12 and older.
+This trial also runs for 52 weeks (one year), with a four-week follow-up period.
+Treatment will be given at 300 mg every two weeks for 26 weeks (six months), and then the same dose every two or four weeks for another 26 weeks.
+The study is enrolling at multiple sites in Japan and will conclude in December 2021.

-Two prospective observational studies, evaluating the Takhzyro’s effectiveness in real-life use, are also enrolling patients.
+Two prospective observational studies, evaluating Takhzyro’s effectiveness in real-life use, also are enrolling patients.
 The three-year ENABLE trial (NCT04130191) is recruiting up to 200 people with HAE type 1 or 2 in Austria, Germany, and Switzerland.
 The three-year EMPOWER trial (NCT03845400) is recruiting 270 participants in the U.S. and Canada.
-In both studies, investigators will monitor participants who are taking Takhzyro for 36 months and record the number of HAE attacks.
-ENABLE is due to end in April 2024 and EMPOWER in September 2023.
+In both studies, investigators will monitor participants for 36 months (three years) and record the number of HAE attacks.
+ENABLE is due to end in April 2024, while EMPOWER will conclude in September 2023.

-The U.S. Food and Drug Administration (FDA) approved Takhzyro to treat patients ages 12 and older with types 1 and 2 HAE in August 2018, at a recommended dose of 300 mg every two weeks.
-The European Commission (EC) approved it for the routine prevention of HAE attacks in patients ages 12 and above in December 2018.
+The U.S. Food and Drug Administration approved Takhzyro in August 2018 to treat patients, ages 12 and older, with types 1 and 2 HAE, at a recommended dose of 300 mg every two weeks.
+The European Commission (EC) approved it in December 2018 for the routine prevention of HAE attacks in patients ages 12 and older.